-Examples of data that will now be available to lenders under the CoreScore includes missed rental payments, evictions, foreclosures, delinquent homeowner’s association dues, tax liens, child support judgments, credit card judgments, and even applications for payday loans.
-Much of this data is sourced from public records.
-In addition, the CoreScore will identify borrowers that owe more on their mortgage than the property is worth (underwater mortgages) and mortgages with small lenders that may not routinely report to the major credit bureaus (up to 70% more prevalent among lower score borrowers).
+Examples of data that will now be available to lenders under the CoreScore include next things.
+Missed rental payments, evictions, foreclosures, delinquent homeowner’s association dues, tax liens, child support judgments, credit card judgments, and even applications for payday loans.
+Much of this data comes from public records.
+In addition, CoreScore will identify borrowers that owe more on their mortgage than the property is worth (underwater mortgages).
+And, mortgages with small lenders that may not routinely report to the major credit bureaus (up to 70% more prevalent among lower score borrowers).

-Based on the information provided by CoreLogic, it appears that the CoreScore model will have a disparate impact on lower score/lower income individuals and families.
+Based on the information provided by CoreLogic, it appears that the CoreScore model will have a disparate impact on the lower score/lower-income individuals and families.
 The CoreScore will especially impact those that have gone through economic hardship resulting in foreclosure, short sale, or even delinquent mortgage or rent payments.

-CoreLogic claims that the CoreScore complies with the Fair Credit Reporting Act (FCRA).
-The FCRA requires most negative information be removed after 7 years.
+CoreLogic claims that CoreScore complies with the Fair Credit Reporting Act (FCRA).
+The FCRA requires the removal of most negative information after 7 years.
 According to § 605 of the FCRA, the report may not include any information relating to civil suits, civil judgments, accounts sent to collection, foreclosures, etc. that are more than 7 years old.
-The FCRA also requires Credit Reporting Agencies provide you a free copy of your consumer report as well as provide procedures for you to dispute incorrect information.
+The FCRA also requires Credit Reporting Agencies to provide you with a free copy of your consumer report.
+Also, they have to provide procedures for you to dispute incorrect information.
 CoreLogic is offering this information both directly and via the FCRA central source.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to email@example.com, or complete the contact form below.